-This course employes a directed mentorship with a working professional in the student's area of focus.
-In addition students investigate best practices as well as current and controversial issues in areas such as entrepreneurship, finance, leadership, and global business.
+This course employs a directed mentorship with a working professional in the student's area of focus.
+In addition students investigate best practices as well as current and controversial issues in areas such as accounting, finance, human relations, international business, leadership, marketing, new venture development, and project management.